CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### Would it be more efficient to use a Root Certification Authority and X.509?

 An alternative architecture would be to establish the Message Authentication Authority as a Certificate Authority à la X.509 and using a certificate chain.
-JWS does have support for X.509.
+JWS does have support for X.509, so this is possible in theory.
 Using a certificate chain would establish that the Producer was authorised to send DUL messages, and the authenticity of the sender.

 To compare the procedure in an X.509 world with the Recommendation: